Bernard Tapie: Life and career

-Legal difficulties
+Controversies

-In 1993, the same year that Olympique de Marseille won the Champions League, he was accused of fixing the match between his club and minor club Valenciennes; the motivation seemed to be that he could thus save his best players for important matches and not waste their energy.

-His club was stripped of its French league championship, though not of the Champions League title, and later suffered a forced relegation to the second division because of this match-fixing suspicion.
+In 1993, the same year that Marseille won the Champions League, he was accused of fixing the match between his club and minor club Valenciennes; the motivation seemed to be that he could thus save his best players for important matches and not waste their energy.
+His club was stripped of its French league championship, although not of the Champions League title, and later suffered a forced relegation to the second division because of this match-fixing suspicion.

 In 1994, Tapie was under criminal investigation for complicity of corruption and witness tampering.
-After a high-profile case against public prosecutor Éric de Montgolfier, he was sentenced in 1995 by the Court of Appeals of Douai to two years in prison, including 8 months non-suspended and three years of deprivation of his civic rights.
+In 1995, after a high-profile case by public prosecutor Éric de Montgolfier, he was sentenced by the Court of Appeals of Douai to two years in prison, including 8 months non-suspended and three years of deprivation of his civic rights.

-From 1993 to 2008 there was a long legal battle between Tapie and the Crédit Lyonnais bank (state-owned bank).
+From 1993 to 2008, there was a long legal battle between Tapie and the state-owned Crédit Lyonnais bank.
 Crédit Lyonnais had defrauded Tapie in 1993 and 1994 when it sold Adidas on his behalf to Robert Louis-Dreyfus, apparently by arranging a larger sale with Dreyfus without Tapie's knowledge.

-A 600-million-franc (90-million-Euro) sum was granted in 1995 by the French justice system, and after appeal from Crédit Lyonnais the Appeal Court increased the sanction to 150 million Euros in 2005.
+In 1995, A 600-million-franc (90-million-euro) sum was granted by the French justice system.
+In 2005, after an appeal from Crédit Lyonnais, the Appeal Court increased the sanction to 150 million Euros.
 This ruling was partially dismissed in Cassation.

-In 2008 a special judicial panel ruled that Tapie should receive compensation of €404 million from the French Ministry of Finance, headed by Christine Lagarde.
+In 2008, a special judicial panel ruled that Tapie should receive compensation of €404 million from the French Ministry of Finance, headed by Christine Lagarde.
 She decided not to challenge the ruling.
 On 3 December 2015, a French court ruled that Tapie should return this compensation with interest.
 A few days later, the Court of Justice of the Republic ordered that Lagarde should stand trial for negligence.

-On 19 December 2016, Lagarde was convicted of negligence; however, the conviction was not deemed a criminal record and Lagarde was not sentenced to any punishment.
+On 19 December 2016, Lagarde was convicted of negligence.
+The conviction was not deemed a criminal record and Lagarde was not sentenced to any punishment.
 In 2012, the new French government held by the socialists announced they would challenge in courts the Arbitrage sentence ruled in favor of Tapie under the presidency of Nicolas Sarkozy.
 After four years of new trials, the Arbitrage was canceled on the basis of a "suspected fraud" in the nomination and impartiality of one of the three judges who ruled in favor of Tapie.

-In 2019, a criminal case was conducted against Tapie and the suspected judge concluded there was no fraud and the arbitrage was fully legal.
+In 2019, a criminal case was conducted against Tapie.
+The suspected judge concluded there was no fraud and the arbitrage was fully legal.
 The French authorities, supervised by the French government, appealed this decision.
 After 26 years of proceedings, this legal battle was still ongoing at the time of Tapie's death in 2021.

 Acquisitions

 Tapie made his fortune in the late 1970s and 1980s by acquiring bankrupt companies.
-The first companies that he purchased were paper companies Duverger and Diguet-Denis.
+The first two companies that he purchased were paper related companies.
+He merged Diguet-Denis, a publisher, and Duverger, a printer.
 Later came larger companies such as Leclanché Wonder – a large producer of batteries.
 He later sold this company to Ucar.